vmware-archive/brand/README.md

 [Contributor Code of Conduct](https://github.com/concourse/concourse/blob/master/CODE_OF_CONDUCT.md)

 ### Feedback
-If you find a bug or want to request a new feature, please open a GitHub issue. [feedback](https://github.com/concourse/design-system/issues)
+If you find a bug or want to request a new feature, please open a GitHub [issue](https://github.com/concourse/design-system/issues)